GrayHatter/gr.ht/content/posts/consent-is-required.md

 comes to software.
 I'm sure that contributes to why TOS are so unparseable by the very people who are required to agree to them, that there's even a website dedicated to explaining common ones[^dislike].
 What does consent look like when it's software they're interacting with?
-Clearly, If someone is choosing to use the software, had got to count as consent!
+Clearly, If someone is choosing to continue using the software, that must count as consent!
 Except, no, it's not.

 [^difficulty]: Mine don't; clearly communicated agreement with disclosure.
 It's
     not hard to **consider the other human!**